How to enjoy your summer and remain tick-free!

 In addition to the information and resources on their website, they also host an annual Lyme Disease conference that brings in experts from around the country.
 Paula also has a newspaper column and writes a blog called Lyme Time.
 This guest post pulls information from her blog.

-What about repellants?
+What about repellents?

 Skin, clothing, pets, home, and yard are all important areas to focus on as these are areas ticks come into contact with us.
 What you choose to put on your skin is a personal preference.
 Whether it’s Deet, Picaridin, essential oils or other natural repellent balms and salves, there is no wrong answer.
 But some products are safer than others (for children and pets) so carefully consider before purchasing.